kaneel/15bit/README.md

 ## Current features

 - create a 15bit colour and add to a palette
-- replace a colour by clicking on it, change and clicking on replace
+- replace a colour by clicking on it, pick it, modify and click on swap!
-- or click on add again!
+- gradient tool: once you have two colours at least, open the gradient tool, select two adjacent ones, a number of steps, and OK!
 - export colours as a C file containing an array with all colours correctly packed – 2 by 2, little indian

 ## TODO

-- gradient tool?
 - randomizer?
 - modify all palette colour using some colour algos (hue? tint?)
 - load palette from a .pal file?
-- save and reuse palette?
+- save and reuse palette later?